How Gluttony Destroys Our Cities (Dante Read-Along)

 - Cerberus - In Dante represented by the epitome of Appetite, Cerberus is the three headed dog that guards the entrance to Underworld that figures in a number of Greek and Roman myths, including Homer and Virgil and the 12 Labors of Hercules.

 - Ciacco - Dante encounters Ciacco in the third level of Hell, that of the Gluttons.
-Scholars agree that this is a difficult figure to pin down, and may be Ciacco dellβAnguillaia from Florence, Danteβs home town.
+Scholars agree that this is a difficult figure to pin down, and may be Ciacco dell’Anguillaia from Florence, Dante’s home town.

 - Plutus - The god of wealth in Greek antiquity, he is the guardian of the Fourth Circle that we will meet in Canto VII.